Power-Maverick/Power-Maverick/README.md

 I am Danish Naglekar, also known as "Power Maverick" 🚀.
 I mainly work on Power Platform 💪 & Azure 🌠.
 I am an 🏃‍♂️ active contributor to Power Platform community.

-> Learn new things, Share your knowlege and grow together as a community! - *Myself*
+> Learn new things, Share your knowledge and grow together as a community! - *Myself*

 I'm always trying to grow and learn something new.
 My passion is technology & coding. 👨🏽‍💻